johnkou97/johnkou97.github.io/_projects/DeepLearning.md

 <div class="caption">
     VAE (left) and GAN (right) generated images from the Simpsons faces dataset at the end of the training process with interpolation between two random latent vectors.
 </div>

+Overall, the assignment was a great introduction to generative models.
+Although the results were not perfect, the approach that was used was very simple and only scratched the surface of what is possible with generative models.